 I wanted to pursue a Postmodern Aesthetic that relies more on conceptual meaning.
 I consider my egg to represent the rebirth of something new.
 It shows that no matter how many pieces you may be broken into, and no matter how big or small those pieces may be, you’re able to rebuild yourself into something great.

 My main concern was whether the egg was going to hold up or not.
-The original idea was to blow up a balloon and cover it with egg shells as if I were doing so with papier-mache.
+The original plan was to blow up a balloon and cover it with egg shells as if I were doing so with papier-mache.
 Of course due to the sharp and brittle nature of eggs I decided against a bare balloon since upon removal of the balloon, the whole thing could fall apart.
 To solve this, I obtained a thin white cloth, which would represent the membrane of the egg, covered the balloon, and adhered my egg shells to it instead.
+The mixture of the cloth and the glue, resulted in a very sturdy shell.

 - egg shells (tanned and white)